saiyam911/learning-library/workshops/cloud-native-devops-workshop/accs-dhcs-twitter/README.md

 #### Application Deployment to ACCS ####

-+ To deploy the application to ACCS, you will need two more artifacts (deployment.json & manifest.json).
++ To deploy the application to ACCS, you will need two more artifacts (deployment.json & manifest.json) for each of the services.
 The contents of both of them will be different for the Tweets Producer app and Tweets Query Service.
+The github code does have a sample for the two json files but they need to be modified to suit our purpose.

 ##### Artifacts for Tweets Producer app #####

 + An important point to note is, the Data Hub Cloud Service (Cassandra instance) is hosted in a different identity domain than the one that will be hosting the ACCS instances.
 Hence the out of box service binding between ACCS and DHCS cannot be utilized.
 Explicit references must be made as environment variables.
-Do not use the deployment.json file from GitHub.
+Do not use the deployment.json file from GitHub as is, it has to be modified along the values mentioned below.
 + Sample deployment.json for the Tweets Producer App.
 Fill in the values as per your environment(s)

 	`{`